• Menu

 What to ask your barber

 When asking for a deep or hard part for your haircut you ought to know that it will grow and that it can change its appearance.
-Hence, make sure that the overall aspect of the haircut will not be ruined by stubby hairs.
+Hence, make sure that the overall aspect of the haircut will not be ruined by stubby hair.

-42. Flow Haircut
+42. Flow Men Haircut

-This fluid style started as the hockey haircut and is all about medium length or longer hair that flows back.
+This fluid style started as the hockey haircut and is all about medium-length or longer hair that flows back.

 Source